 As His Royal Highness The Prince of Wales remarked in his opening address, “Without swift and immediate action, at an unprecedented pace and scale, we will miss the window of opportunity to reset for a green recovery and a more sustainable and inclusive future.”

-COVID-19 has shown us that governments and businesses can respond quickly to a crisis.
+COVID-19 has shown that governments and businesses can respond quickly to a crisis.
 Now we have a great opportunity to redefine our planet’s future by setting more ambitious sustainability goals and shortening the timeframe in which we deliver on those commitments.
-Climate Week NYC 2020 was a moment to come together and reassess the current state of sustainability in the Climate Decade.
-And while the events of 2020 so far have been unarming and unexpected, it has only accelerated more the need for deliberate action against climate change.
+Climate Week NYC 2020 was a moment to come together and reassess the current state of sustainability in The Climate Decade.
+And while the events of 2020 so far have been unarming and unexpected, they have accelerated the need for deliberate action against climate change.

 Don’t miss the latest content from our sustainability consultants.
 Subscribe for our Sustainability Transformation updates.

 Let's work together to integrate sustainability across your organization.